LucaPozzato/Ratatouille/README.md

 > flask run

-or if you wanna set use ip address of computer
+or if you wanna use ip address of computer

 > flask run -h 0.0.0.0 -p PORT